 - 1 1/2 cups warm water

-- 1 tsp instant or dry active yeast
+- 1 Tablespoon instant or dry active yeast

-- 1 cup fresh blueberries I usually add a few more than a cup
+- 1 cup fresh or frozen blueberries, I usually add a few more than a cup

 - 3 1/2 - 4 cups all-purpose flour

-Add 2 1/2 cups of the flour and mix to combine.
+- Add 2 1/2 cups of the flour and mix to combine.
 Begin adding the flour 1/4 cup at a time, just until the dough comes together in to a smooth and moist dough (but not too sticky).
+The dough should wrap the kneading hook and clean the bowl.
 If using a mixer, stop kneading when the berries seem to be crushing.

-Remove dough to a floured surface and press out in to a 9x18-inch-ish rectangle.
-Starting with the 10-inch edge, roll up jelly-roll style.
-Place in to prepared 9x5 loaf pan.
+- Remove dough to a floured surface and press out in to a 9x18-inch-ish rectangle.
+Starting with the 9-inch edge, roll up jelly-roll style.
+Place into prepared 9x5 loaf pan.
 Cover with greased plastic wrap and let rise until doubled (about 45 minutes).

-Preheat oven to 350 F. Bake in preheated oven for 30-35 minutes, or until deep golden and cooked through.
+- Preheat oven to 350 F. (not fan assisted) Bake in preheated oven for 30-35 minutes, or until deep golden and cooked through.